AVMf/avmf/README.md

 If you wish to build the AVMf tool from the command line with Gradle, then you will first need to install Gradle on your workstation.
 If you have already installed Gradle, then please go directly to the next section.
-Otherwise, follow the installation guidlines at <https://gradle.org/install/>.
+Otherwise, follow the installation guidelines at <https://gradle.org/install/>.
 Following this:

 1.Navigate to the root directory containing your installation of AVM*f*.
 2.Type the following command to build the tool: `gradle build`